139 Q&A Questions [Group, Funny & Deep]

 Classroom Q&A: 23 Questions for K-12 and College

-Classroom Q&A works when the prompts respect age, social pressure, and lesson time.
-LearnClash kept 23 prompts that span middle school, high school, and college seminars.
-The set doubles as Q&A questions for teens in club, camp, or homeroom settings.
-Avoid anything that asks students to defend a private identity in front of peers.
-Let students pass on any prompt without giving a reason.
+Classroom prompts have to respect three things at once: age, social pressure, and the clock.
+LearnClash kept 23 that stretch from middle school through college seminars.
+The set doubles as Q&A questions for teens in clubs, camps, or homeroom.
+Steer clear of anything that asks a student to defend a private identity in front of peers, and let anyone pass on a prompt without a reason.

 Figure 7: Choice-based classroom prompts reduce pressure and protect quieter students.

-The biggest classroom mistake is the forced-favorite trap: “What is your favorite book of all time?” puts a 14-year-old on the spot, and the answer is rarely real.
-A better prompt asks for one book that surprised them this year, or one topic they got curious about because of one teacher.
-Choice-based phrasing wins every time.
+Watch out for the forced-favorite trap.
+“What is your favorite book of all time?” drops a 14-year-old on the spot, and what comes out is rarely honest.
+Better to ask for one book that surprised them this year, or one topic a teacher made them curious about.
+Choice-based phrasing wins, every single time.

 63. What subject do you wish school taught earlier?